raimohanska/Bacon.UI.js/README.md

     var usernameRequest = username.map(function(un) { return { type: "get", url: "/usernameavailable/" + un } })
     var usernameAvailable = username.changes().ajax()

-### Bacon.Observable.awaiting(response)

-Use this on your AJAX request stream, and use the response stream as the "response" parameter.
-You'll get a property that indicates whether an AJAX request is currently pending.

-This is nice for displaying an "AJAX indicator" while waiting for the response.

-    var usernamePending = usernameAvailable.awaiting(usernameChange)
-    usernamePending.assign($(".ajax-indicator"), "toggle")

 ## Running tests

 ### On command-line interface